Federal Council (Switzerland)

-The Federal Council is the federal cabinet of the Swiss Confederation.
+The Federal Council (Note: Bundesrat, /de/; Conseil fédéral, /fr/; Consiglio federale, /it/; Cussegl federal.) is the federal cabinet of the Swiss Confederation.
 Its seven members also serve as the collective head of state and government of Switzerland.
 Since World War II, the Federal Council is by convention a permanent grand coalition government composed of representatives of the country's major parties and language regions.

 While the entire Federal Council is responsible for leading the federal administration of Switzerland, each Councillor heads one of the seven federal executive departments.
 The president of the Swiss Confederation chairs the council, but exercises no particular authority; rather, the position is one of a first among equals and rotates among the seven Councillors annually.

 The Federal Council is elected as a body by the 246 members of the Federal Assembly of Switzerland for a term of four years after each federal parliamentary election, without the possibility of recall or a vote of no confidence.
 Incumbents are not term-limited and are by convention almost always re-elected; most serve around 8 to 12 years in office.

 The chancellor of Switzerland serves as the general chief of staff of the Federal Council, and not as an eighth member.

 Members

-As of 2025, the members of the Federal Council are, in order of seniority:
+As of 2026, the members of the Federal Council are, in order of seniority: